HL7/fhir-exchange-routing-ig/input/pages/use-cases.md

 In this scenario, the originator uses the [FHIR Asynchronous Pattern](https://www.hl7.org/fhir/async.html) to retrieve data from a destination that uses an inbound gateway intermediary as described above.

 Steps
 - Originator obtains the destination's public FHIR service address
 - Originator initiates a RESTful interaction using the destination's public FHIR service address.
 In this scenario, the originator populates the `Prefer` HTTP header with `respond-async` to notify the destination that it want to obtain the response data asynchronously

-- The exchange is received by the inbound gateway intermediary
+- The exchange is received by the inbound gateway intermediary through resolution of the public FHIR service base URL
 - The intermediary routes the exchange to the destination.
 The `Prefer: respond-async` header is also forwarded to the destination

-- The destination processes the request and returns its response to the intermediary.
-The destination responds with an HTTP status code of `202 Accepted`, and an HTTP header containing a `Content-Location` parameter that specifies the URL at which the response data will be available
+- The destination processes the request and returns the location to poll for status to the intermediary.
+The destination responds with an HTTP status code of `202 Accepted`, and an HTTP header containing a `Content-Location` parameter that specifies the URL at which status of the request will be available
 - The intermediary passes through the response to the originator
 - The originator receives the response
+- The originator polls for status until the server responds with a "completed" HTTP status code 200 and body containing one or more URLs at which to retrieve the response data

-- The originator later retrieves the response data using the address previously returned in the `Content-Location` parameter of the initial response from the destination
+- The originator retrieves the response data using the URL(s) returned in the completed status message from the destination

 *[Exchange flows and additional details](specification.html#scenario-originator-initiates-an-asynchronous-retrieval-of-data-from-a-destination-that-uses-an-inbound-gateway-intermediary)*